-Traditionalists: Raised during an era of limited resources, Traditionalists are prudent and prioritise stability in their work.
+Traditionalists: Raised during an era of limited resources, Traditionalists are prudent and prioritize stability in their work.
 Successes in World Wars I and II and escaping the Great Depression prepared this esteemed can-do generation for nearly any challenge.

-Revered Traditionalist newsman Walter Cronkite, who sat at the CBS Evening News anchor desk from 1962 to 1981, ended each newscast with his famous sign off, "And that's the way it is."
-This sentiment epitomises the pragmatism shared by this generation.
+When put to task, these workers prefer a direct supervisory approach (i.e., tell me what you want me to do) and want to focus on one thing at a time.
+Traditionalists expect predictable career ladders and offer organizations their stability, dedication, respect and personal sacrifice in return.
+It's not unusual for Traditionalists to remain loyal to one or two companies for their lifetime.

+Revered Traditionalist newsman

+Walter Cronkite, who sat at the CBS

+Evening News anchor desk from 1962

+to 1981, ended each newscast with his

+famous sign off, "And that's the way

+it is."
+This sentiment epitomizes the

+pragmatism shared by this generation.